NochexDevTeam/WooCommerce-Payment-Page/README.md

 == Changelog ==

+= 2.4 =

+- Updated the Payment Method description
+- Updated the Payment Form presentation as some content on the page overlapped the payment form background
+- Updated the APC / Callback Response / Order Notes

+= 2.3 =

+* Bug Fixes *

+- Removed References to external resources
+- Updated WordPress and WooCommerce references.
+- Updated and Validated Input sent to Nochex, and data returned.

 = 2.2 =

 * Update - Fixed the product amount that was passed through to the payment page (Had been missing the Tax amount) Total amount was passed through correctly.